Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic

-\begin{proof}[Proof of Thm. \ref{reduct}] For the sake of simplicity, the theorem will be proved assuming $m =1$, i.e. $dyn(t,G,v) \in \mathbb{R}$.
-However, the result can be easily extended to the general case when $dyn(t,G,v) \in \mathbb{R}^m$, with $m>1$.
-According to Thm.~\ref{f_unfold_dyn}, there exists a function $\kappa$ s.t. $dyn(t,G,v) = \kappa ((T_v(i))_{i\in [t]})$.
-As a remark, each $T_v(i)$ is an attributed unfolding tree.
-For any timestamp $t$, Thm.~\ref{ue=equal_trees} (with $G_1=G_2$) suggests that an attributed unfolding tree of depth $r+1$, where $r:= \max\limits_{i\in[t]} \text{diam}(\mathbf{G}_i)$ is enough to store the dynamic graph information, so that $\kappa$ can be designed to satisfy $dyn(t,G,v) = \kappa ((T_v(i))_{i \in [t]})= \kappa ((T_v^{r+1}(i))_{i\in [t]})$.
-Thus, the main idea of the proof consists of designing a Message-passing-DGNN that is able, at each timestamp t, to encode the sequence of attributed unfolding trees $((T_v(i))_{i\in [t]}$ into the node features, i.e., for each node $v$, we want to have $q_v(t) = \#_t ((T_v(i))_{i\in [t]}) $, where $\#_t$ is a coding function that maps sequences of $t+1$ attributed trees into real numbers.
-In order to build a proper encoding which could fit the definition of the Message-passing-DGNN, we need two coding functions: the $\nabla$ function which encodes the attributed unfolding trees, and the family of coding functions $\#_t$.
-In particular, we want the nodes' features to be defined as composition of coding functions as follows:
+The main idea behind the proof of Theorem \ref{dyn_reduct} is to design a DGNN that can encode the sequence of attributed unfolding trees $(\mathbf{T}_v(i))_{i\in [t]}$ into the node attributes at each timestep t, i.e, $\mathbf{q}_v(t) = \#_t ((\mathbf{T}_v(i))_{i\in [t]}) $.
+This is achieved by using a coding function that maps sequences of $t+1$ attributed trees into real numbers.
+To implement the encoding that could fit the definition of the DGNN, two coding functions are needed: the $\nabla$ function, which encodes the attributed unfolding trees, and the family of coding functions $\#_t$.
+The composition of these functions is used to define the node's attributes, and the DGNN can produce the desired output by using this encoded information as follows: